thinkingmachines/unicef-ai4d-air-quality/README.md

 * The HRSL population tif file is taken from [Humanitarian Data Exchange](https://data.humdata.org/dataset/thailand-high-resolution-population-density-maps-demographic-estimates).

 * The Thai admin boundaries shapefile is also taken from the [Humanitarian Data Exchange](https://data.humdata.org/dataset/cod-ab-tha).

+# 🌍 Predicting PM2.5 levels at a target location
+We provide a sample notebook for illustrating how one might use a trained model on a location in Thailand.
+The notebook can be found in the `notebooks/2022-05-18-prediction-example` folder.
+This notebook contains more explanations, and has some light EDA and viz on sample predictions for a district in Chiang Mai.

+There is also a script version for just running predictions on an input CSV file of locations (the expected format of this is described in the notebook).
+Please run `export PYTHONPATH=. && python scripts/predict.py --help` to see details on the usage.